QuickBooks Blog

 Look for ways to slow down and prioritize getting your finances in order.
 If you grow too quickly, tracking and learning to manage cash flow can become much more difficult.
 Try implementing new accounting measures for a clearer picture of your financial situation.

-In a 2022 survey, we found that 68% of small businesses have cash flow problems.
+According to QuickBooks’ Small Business Insights survey, nearly half (48%) of small businesses have cash flow problems.

 6. Too much inventory or seasonal changes in demand